VIVxID/aptostat_gather/README.md

 Install memcached and its php-extension.
 Gather is set to use memcached's default config - localhost on port 11211.

+Collection from Pingdom requires username, password and app-key.

 Run collectReports.php, fetchLive.php, fetchUptime.php and builder.php->populate.sql as crontabs.
 We recommend 1-minute intervals for
 collectReports and fetchLive, five minutes for builder&&populate and 30-60 minutes for fetchUptime.